YousifShafee/extension-pack-angular/README.md

 # Extension Pack Angular

-This extension is small pack packages some of the most popular Angular extensions.
+This is a vscode extension is a small pack packages some of the most popular Angular extensions.

 ### Extensions Included
 * [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)